Geometer moth: Adults

 Many geometrids have slender abdomens and broad wings which are usually held flat with the hindwings visible.
-As such, they appear rather butterfly-like, but in most respects they are typical moths; the majority fly at night, they possess a frenulum to link the wings, and the antennae of the males are often feathered.
+As such, they appear rather butterfly-like, but in most respects they are typical moths.
+The majority fly at night.
+They possess a frenulum to link the wings, and the antennae of the males are often feathered.
 They tend to blend into the background, often with intricate, wavy patterns on their wings.
 In some species, females have reduced wings (e.g. winter moth and fall cankerworm).
-Most are of moderate size, about 3 cm in wingspan, but a range of sizes occur from 10–50 mm, and a few (e.g., Dysphania species) reach an even larger size.
-They have distinctive paired tympanal organs at the base of the abdomen (lacking in flightless females).
+Most are of moderate size, about 3 cm in wingspan, but a range of sizes occur, from 10–50 mm, and a few (e.g., Dysphania species) reach an even larger size.
+They have distinctive paired tympanal organs at the base of the abdomen (these are absent in flightless females).

 Systematics

 The placement of the example species follows a 1990 systematic treatment; it may be outdated.
 Subfamilies are tentatively sorted in a phylogenetic sequence, from the most basal to the most advanced.
 Traditionally, the Archiearinae were held to be the most ancient of the geometer moth lineages, as their caterpillars have well-developed prolegs.
 However, it now seems that the Larentiinae are actually older, as indicated by their numerous plesiomorphies and DNA sequence data.
-They are either an extremely basal lineage of the Geometridae – together with the Sterrhinae –, or might even be considered a separate family of Geometroidea.
+They are either an extremely basal lineage of the Geometridae – together with the Sterrhinae – or might even be considered a separate family of Geometroidea.
 As regards the Archiearinae, some species that were traditionally placed therein actually seem to belong to other subfamilies; altogether it seems that in a few cases, the prolegs which were originally lost in the ancestral geometer moths re-evolved as an atavism.